NileshArnaiya/100DaysOfAI/README.md

 # 100DaysOfAI
-Trying to complete and dedicate myself to AI for 100 days
+This will be a complete and longest project based dedication of myself to AI for 100 days.